trunggpham/Simulating_the_effects_of_braking_in_Matlab-Simulink/README.md

-# Establish a Model to Study Vehicle Oscillations Considering the Effects of the Braking Process

-## 1. Establish a Model to Analyze the Oscillations of a Half-Car Vehicle
+#  Establish a Model to Analyze the Oscillations of a Half-Car Vehicle
-### 1.1.
-Assumptions When Constructing the Model
+## 1. Assumptions When Constructing the Model

 The model for analyzing the oscillations of a half of vehicle is based on Figure, with the following assumptions: